ibm-cloud-docs/containers/cs_cluster_plan_ha.md

 {: shortdesc}

 **What is a worker pool?**</br>
-A worker pool is a collection of worker nodes with the same flavor, such as machine type, CPU, and memory.
+A worker pool is a collection of worker nodes with the same flavor (machine type), CPU, and memory.
 When you create a cluster, a default worker pool is automatically created for you.
 To spread the worker nodes in your pool across zones, add worker nodes to the pool, or update worker nodes, you can use new `ibmcloud ks worker-pool` commands.

 **Can I still use stand-alone worker nodes?**</br>
 The previous cluster setup of stand-alone worker nodes is supported, but deprecated.
 Be sure to [add a worker pool to your cluster](/docs/containers?topic=containers-planning_worker_nodes#add_pool), and then [use worker pools](/docs/containers?topic=containers-update#standalone_to_workerpool) to organize your worker nodes instead of stand-alone worker nodes.